nllano/cambridge_flatiron_ds/README.md

 ## Prerequisites & Getting started

-<u>None.</u> All libraries and packages used are in the notebook ready to be downloaded:
+<u>None.</u> All libraries used are in the notebook ready to be downloaded:

 	* numpy
 	* pandas